STORM-IRIT/Plane-Detection-Point-Cloud/README.md

 #### Replicate results

-Several scripts available in the [figures](https://github.com/ThibaultLejemble/Plane-Detection-Point-Cloud/tree/main/figures) directory generate some part of the figures presented in the article **Persistence Analysis of Multi-scale Planar Structure Graph in Point Clouds [(PDF)](https://hal.archives-ouvertes.fr/hal-02490721/document)**.
+Several scripts available in the [figures](https://github.com/ThibaultLejemble/Plane-Detection-Point-Cloud/tree/main/figures) directory generate a subset of the figures presented in the article **Persistence Analysis of Multi-scale Planar Structure Graph in Point Clouds [(PDF)](https://hal.archives-ouvertes.fr/hal-02490721/document)**.

 Once the project is compiled and installed (see above), run the following command from the [figures](https://github.com/ThibaultLejemble/Plane-Detection-Point-Cloud/tree/main/figures) directory
 ```